Wny-Duong/WebDev-GIS-Health-Equity/readme.md

    - Drop-down filtering is used to allow users to specify the focus of the site on certain zip-codes and neighborhoods.
 Selecting a certain zipcode will display only stories associated with that zipcode.
  - Geospatial Analytics
    - Users of the site can see which parts of West LA get the most submitted narratives.
+ - Word Cloud
+   - Users can see what food services are utilized more depending on the zipcode that is selected.
+ - Resources
+   - Resources page has links and descriptions of all the food-services we ask about in our survey.
 # Screenshots